kōura Kiwisaver Review - is this challenger the KiwiSaver scheme for you?

 Despite the innovation, kōura won't be for everyone.
 Some people like 'simplicity' and will prefer to be in one fund - you can do this with kōura, but ultimately that is not its purpose.
 If you are an active or aggressive KiwiSaver investor and want a fund manager to continuously pick shares or other securities for short/medium-term investment, kōura is not for you.

 The objective of kōura is to avoid KiwiSaver members from missing out on savings by the time they reach retirement.
-A recent article (viz. sponsored content in The Spinoff) reported that Kōura had done research which shows that more than half of KiwiSavers are in a fund that is not the right type them.
+A recent article (sponsored content in The Spinoff) reported that Kōura had done research which shows that more than half of KiwiSavers are in a fund that is not the right type them.
 This includes the 20% of people who are languishing in low-return default funds.
 While we can't comment on those figures, we do believe there is a systemic issue with people choosing (or defaulting into) the wrong funds. kōura is right to challenge this with a robo-advice approach.

-Once you're a member, kōura will remind you once a year to update the robo-advice questionnaire proposition.
+Know This: Once you're a member, kōura will remind you once a year to update the robo-advice questionnaire proposition.
 If you have moved to a different stage in your life, and your portfolio needs to be changed, kōura will suggest the fund mix you are most suited to.
 For example, if you're close to buying your first home or wanting to retire soon, then kōura will suggest that you make a tweak to your portfolio.

 kōura delivers a friendly user experience; your investor dashboard breaks down your total fund invested into components including returns since you joined.
 There is also a feel-good graph showing projected totals until you reach 65 years of age based on your previous contributions.